ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-param-options-type-unsorted-items.md

 # node-param-options-type-unsorted-items

-Items in options-type node parameter must be alphabetized by `name` if more than five.
+Items in options-type node parameter must be alphabetized by `name` if five or more than five.

 📋 This rule is part of the `plugin:n8n-nodes-base/recommended` config.